Broadband market share in the UK

 While Virgin Media O2 joined forces in June 2021, O2 left the home broadband market back in 2013 when they sold their business to Sky.

-However, Virgin Media O2 are still the UK's third biggest fixed-line broadband provider, with a market share of 20.18% and around 5.8 million customers.
+However, Virgin Media O2 are now the UK's second biggest fixed-line broadband provider, with a market share of 20.06% and over 5.8 million customers as of Q3 2024.

-They independently own their own network, which now delivers broadband speeds of up to 1.13Gb on average, making them the fastest widely available provider in the UK.
+They independently own their own network, which now delivers broadband speeds of up to 1.13Gb on average to 60% of UK homes, making them one of the fastest widely available providers in the UK.

-Virgin Media's network currently passes around 16 million premises, which suggests they have a take-up rate of around 36.25% for their broadband network where it's available.
+Virgin Media's network currently passes over 17.8 million premises, which suggests they have a take-up rate of around 32.58% for their broadband network where it's available.

 At the time of the Virgin Media O2 merger, the company announced an investment plan of £4.5 billion to expand their network to a further 7 million premises, which they aim to complete by the end of 2026.